CIGARETTES AND ALCOHOL

 ATM / CASH MACHINES

 There are many ATM's in Paisley.
-There is one in both the Paisley Centre and the Paisley Piazza, with others located on St Mirren Street, Gilmour Street and High Street.
+There is one in both the Paisley Centre and the Paisley Piazza, with others located on St Mirren Street, Gilmour Street, by the Cenotaph and several along the High Street.
 Some convenience stores, and Paisley Gilmour Street Station, also have ATM's, but sometimes there is a charge to withdraw cash.
 These charges will be listed on the machine.

 There are two sets of public toliets in Paisley's town centre.
 The Paisley Piazza has toilets and also include disabled toilets and baby changing facilities.
 The other public toilets are located in the Paisley Centre, on the middle level by the escalators.